 -h Displays the usage.
-Specifying this option with another option or operand causes an error. -M Displays text one screen at a time. -n Automatically responds to prompt with "n" (no). -q Prevents display of messages, including prompt, for standard output. -у Automatically responds to prompt with "y" (yes).
+Specifying this option with another option or operand causes an error. -M Displays text one screen at a time. -n Automatically responds to prompt with "n" (no). -đ Prevents display of messages, including prompt, for standard output.